After attending an informative workshop about email newsletters held at Vox Media studios, we wanted to share some of our greatest takeaways.

 Strategically placing your newsletter sign ups to boost your subscription numbers naturally and steadily takes planning and some design savvy.
 We hope that you found these examples as helpful as we did.

-At Chainlink Relationship Marketing, we excel at improving our clients’ targeted email marketing processes and automated multi-channel campaigns.
+As a digital agency in NYC, Chainlink excels at improving our clients’ targeted email marketing processes and automated multi-channel campaigns.
 Want to learn more about our agency’s offerings?

 Reach out to us below to learn more about how we can help your business grow online.
 We’d love to give you a free consultation.